italopguimaraes/Machine-Learning-Engineer-Nanodegree/Project 2 - Creating Customer Segments/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `customer_segments/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `Project 2 - Creating Customer Segments/` (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook customer_segments.ipynb